The "Hear That" Method for Dogs That Are Reactive to Noise

 The process of getting a dog gradually used to a noise/sight/experience is known as "desensitization."
 Helping your dog overcome the fear of a noise requires that you expose him to that noise in a form that's less intimidating.
 If you were scared of spiders, you would likely want a therapist that shows you pictures of spiders rather than forcing you to enter a bathtub full of spiders!
 In order for desensitization to be effective, you must make sure to not overwhelm your dog—especially during the initial stages.

-The secret to learning how to recognize the fine line where your dog is better able to cope with stimuli is unlocked by reading more about "dog threshold levels".
+Learnhow to recognize the fine line where your dog is better able to cope with stimuli is unlocked by reading more about "dog threshold levels."

 So, by combining desensitization and counterconditioning by using the "hear that" method, your dog acknowledges the noises that are presented sub-threshold while learning to make out of it a new, happy association.
 At the same time, when you toss treats, your dog engages in an alternate behavior that replaces the initial fearful response."Hear that" is basically the auditory version of Leslie McDevitt's "Look at That" dog behavior modification method, also known as LAT.

 Interested in how dogs register fearful events and how it affects their brain?
-Read how the amygdala plays a role in fear and overcoming fear via exposure therapy.
+Read how the amygdala plays a role in fear and how to overcome fear via exposure therapy.

 I recommend this book often to my clients because it uses many methods that I personally have used and had success with.
 It's a great read as well for many aspiring dog trainers out there.

 Is your dog reactive towards noises?

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Questions & Answers

 Why is my dog only reactive in the house?